AussieSeaweed/personal-website/source/random/pl-tour.rst

 `Haskell <https://www.haskell.org/>`_
 -------------------------------------

-Someone once asked me, after looking at my Python code, whether or not I know Haskell.
-I didn't back then, but I wasn't sure if that was a compliment.
-After getting familiar with functional programming, I am starting to think it was, although the short tutorial I tried on their website doesn't seem to do justice to the language.
+A skilled programmer, after looking at my Python code, once asked me whether or not I know Haskell.
+Back then, I have never done any functional programming.
+So, I said no, and he seemed intrigued.
+I wasn't sure, but I had a feeling he meant that as a compliment!

+After getting familiar with functional programming (previously OCaml and now Haskell), I am quite certain it was indeed a compliment!
+However, the short 5-minute tutorial I tried on their website doesn't seem to do justice to the language.
 Overall, it seems more or less similar to OCaml which I just learned.
 I have yet to learn some concepts I know exist in Haskell like Monads.
+I might come back to this to learn more.

 `Januar 19, 2025 <https://www.haskell.org/>`_